openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ![Edison popup](../../Images/Edison/edison_popup.png)

  - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
 If you have multiple and unsure of which is the port you need: Make note of existing ports.
-Unplug the cable from the Explorer board.
+Unplug the cable from the Explorer Board.
 Notice which port disappears. this is the port you are looking for.
 If only one shows up, that is your Edison's port.

 ![Port Select](../../Images/Edison/port.png)

   - Open PuTTY, change from SSH to Serial.
 It normally defaults to COM1 and speed of 9600.
-Change the COM number to the number you found when you plugged into the Explorer board.
+Change the COM number to the number you found when you plugged into the Explorer Board.
 Change the speed (baud rate) to 115200.
   - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration window.

   ![Putty port](../../Images/Edison/putty_port.png)